Keysight/bpsve/aws/README.md

 Before starting a CFT template deployment please make sure you edit the Private and Public SSH Keys for both Virtual Controller and Virtual Blade inside the templates.
 Currently all keys are blanked out (all zeros) so that you can see what format is needed for deployment.

-This adds a Virtual Blade to an existing infrastructure (e.g., VPC, subnets).
+This adds a Virtual Blade and a Virtual Controller to an existing infrastructure (e.g., VPC, subnets).

 ```bash
 aws cloudformation create-stack \